ScriptFUSION/Porter/README.md

 ### Throttling

 The asynchronous import model is very powerful because it changes our application's performance model from I/O-bound, limited by the speed of the network, to CPU-bound, limited by the speed of the CPU.
 In the traditional synchronous model, each import operation must wait for the previous to complete before the next begins, meaning the total import time depends on how long it takes each import's network I/O to finish.
-In the async model, since we send many requests concurrently without waiting for the previous to complete, on average each import operation only takes as long as our CPU takes to process it, since we are busy processing another import during network latency (except during the initial "spin-up").
+In the async model, since we send many requests concurrently without waiting for the previous to complete.
+On average, each import operation only takes as long as our CPU takes to process it, since we are busy processing another import during network latency (except during the initial "spin-up").

 Synchronously, we seldom trip protection measures even for high volume imports, however the naïve approach to asynchronous imports is often fraught with perils.
 If we import 10,000 HTTP resources at once, one of two things usually happens: either we run out of PHP memory and the process terminates prematurely or the HTTP server rejects us after sending too many requests in a short period.
 The solution is throttling.